 Which one would you pick?

-Probably investment A. Yet by paying off your student loans early, you’re choosing investment B. As soon as you make a big loan payment, that cash is gone…you can’t use it for anything else: emergencies, a new home, an investment opportunity, etc. This is another reason I prefer hanging onto extra cash and investing instead of paying off a student loan early.
+Probably investment A. But by paying off your student loans early, you’re choosing investment B. As soon as you make a big loan payment, that cash is gone…you can’t use it for anything else: emergencies, a new home, an investment opportunity, etc. This is another reason I prefer hanging onto extra cash and investing instead of paying off a student loan early.

 There is, however, one big advantage to Investment B: The return is guaranteed.

 When you repay your student loans, you get a guaranteed return.
 For every additional dollar you pay towards your student loan now, you save paying interest on that dollar for the remaining term of your loan.
 It’s as good as putting that money in your pocket.
 This is why, if you have private student loans with high interest rates, it makes sense to repay them early.
-Although you might squeeze average annual returns of 12 percent or more out of the stock market, you can’t count on it.
+Although you might squeeze average annual returns of 12% or more out of the stock market, you can’t count on it.

 This is where the decision gets tricky: It all depends on the average annual return you expect to earn from your investments and how that compares to your student loan interest rate.